JustVanillaCode/VSD-FGPA-BOARD-REPO/README.md

-> I am creating this repository for the fgpa board provided by `VSDIAT`.
-This repository covers all the steps, tasks and the installation process for the fgpa board.
+> I am creating this repository for the FPGA board provided by `VSDIAT`.
+This repository covers all the steps, tasks and the installation process for the FPGA board.
 > This all is based upon the steps mentioned in the datasheet, you can access the datasheet [here.](https://www.vlsisystemdesign.com/wp-content/uploads/2025/01/VSDSquadronFMDatasheet.pdf)

 Here is all that is covered in this repository: